joshua-lossner/coherenceism.info/README.md

 npm run content:sync
 ```

+### Content Sync in Build

+`npm run build` triggers `scripts/sync-content.js` via the `prebuild` script.
+This
+script clones the `coherenceism.content.git` repository into the `content/`
+directory so the markdown is bundled with the site.
+You can override the
+repository URL with the `CONTENT_REPO_URL` environment variable.
+On Vercel,
+ensure this variable provides access to the repo (or make the repo public) so the
+build can succeed.

 MDX pages can be placed anywhere under `app/` using the `.mdx` extension.
 See `app/hello.mdx` for a simple example.

 The journal section lives under `/app/journal`.
 For now it contains mocked entries and a placeholder layout.
 Individual entries are served via `/journal/[slug]`.